-2.3.3 2021 financial year LTVR performance measures
+2.3.3 2022 financial year LTVR performance measures

-The CEO and Group Executives are eligible to receive LTVR awards in the form of Performance Rights - each right entitles the participant to receive one CBA share (or cash equivalent at the Board's discretion), subject to meeting performance hurdles and vesting conditions.
+The CEO and Group Executives are eligible to receive LTVR awards in the form of performance rights - each performance right entitles the participant to receive one CBA share (or cash equivalent at the Board's discretion), subject to meeting performance hurdles and vesting conditions.

-The 2021 financial year LTVR award will be assessed entirely on relative Total Shareholder Return (TSR), measured against two equally-weighted comparator groups, over four years from 1 July 2020 to 30 June 2024:
+The 2022 financial year LTVR award will be assessed entirely on relative Total Shareholder Return (TSR), measured against two equally-weighted comparator groups, over four years from 1 July 2021 to 30 June 2025:

-- > ASX general peer group 20 largest ASX companies by market capitalisation at the beginning of the performance period, excluding resources companies and CBA. - > Financial services peer group eight most comparable financial services companies listed on the ASX at the beginning of the performance period.
+- > General ASX peer group 20 largest ASX companies by market capitalisation at the beginning of the performance period, excluding resources companies and CBA. - > Financial services peer group eight most comparable financial services companies listed on the ASX at the beginning of the performance period.

-Performance Rights that remain on foot after performance testing will be subject to a further holding period.
-For the CEO, 50% will be held for two years and 50% held for three years (to 30 June 2026 and 30 June 2027, respectively).
-For Group Executives, 50% will be held for one year and 50% held for two years (to 30 June 2025 and 30 June 2026, respectively).
+Performance rights that remain on foot after performance testing will be subject to a further holding period.
+For the CEO, 50% will be held for two years and 50% held for three years (to 30 June 2027 and 30 June 2028 respectively).
+For Group Executives, 50% will be held for one year and 50% held for two years (to 30 June 2026 and 30 June 2027, respectively).